claudiapisanti/Montecarlo-simulation-of-neutrons/README.md

 It consists of a 6 line txt file in which several parameters of the simulation can be changed.

 **NB:** it is strictly necessary that the file line are written in the correct order and that nothing is written before the first line.
-Even a void line will be considered as a line and the program would not work properly.
+Even a void line or a space will be considered as a line and the program would not work properly.

 **NB:** each value inserted must be follower by a space ' ', otherwise the programm will not run properly.
 After this space, it is possible to write anything: it will not be read by the program.